Create a

 Dozens of governmental regulatory agencies

 Financial services organizations are among the most regulated industries, protecting markets and individuals against fraud, theft, and economic instability.
 Federal, state, and international laws and industry standards relate to securities, banking, pensions and employee benefits, consumer protection, taxes, and financial technologies (Fin Tech).
 Dozens of governmental regulatory agencies provide oversight and regulations for institutions involved in commodities, depository, insurance, pensions, and securities.
 The legislative branches write, update, and promulgate laws and regulations.
 The executive branches implement treaties and trade pacts that those agencies are designed to promote in each country or market.
-Increasingly nationalistic and isolationist governments around the globe are making changes to long-standing practices, policies, and relationships.
+Increasingly nationalistic and isolationist governments around the globe are changing long-standing practices, policies, and relationships.

 Technological advances

 The increasing adoption of advanced technologies is rapidly changing how financial transactions are identified, created, planned, executed, and protected.
 Innovations such as blockchain technology, AI-driven analytics, bots, and “robo-advisers, GPS and monitoring devices, digital banking, mobile apps, and robotic process automation are changing how financial services are designed, delivered, and executed for customers and internal processing alike.
 48% of consumers are now banking on mobile devices, and another 23% on laptops or desktops.
-Unfortunately, the widespread use of these applications has brought about more sophisticated fraud and theft schemes that have led to the rise of cybersecurity and AI-driven detection capabilities by FSIs and law enforcement bodies.
+Unfortunately, the widespread use of these applications has led to more sophisticated fraud and theft schemes, prompting the rise of cybersecurity and AI-driven detection capabilities by FSIs and law enforcement bodies.

 Changing consumer expectations